mediadepot/docker-rtorrent/README.md

 - [ ] [Performance tuning](https://github.com/rakshasa/rtorrent/wiki/Performance-Tuning)
 - [ ] logrotate
 - [ ] [better logging. ](https://serverfault.com/questions/599103/make-a-docker-application-write-to-stdout)
-- [ ] ensure that deleting a partially downloaded/inprogress torrent will actually delete the associated data
+- [x] ensure that deleting a partially downloaded/inprogress torrent will actually delete the associated data
 	- [ ] when deleting a torrent we should always delete the .torrent file too
 	- [ ] when deleting a torrent, sometimes the download directory is not deleted.
-- [ ] what happens when you delete a torrent that's arleady stopped?
-(Delete torrent file, and/or data?)